 I’ve killed Squeaks (a.k.a., belding ground squirrels) out to around 300 yards +/- with this rifle.
-Once I shot 50+ rounds at a group of squirrels at around 425-450 yards with variable 5-10 mph winds, but I was never able to connect.
+Once I shot 50+ rounds at a group of squirrels at around 425 to 450 yards with variable 5 to 10 mph winds, but I was never able to connect.
 So I’m thinking the effective range of this rifle on a ground squirrel is around 300 yards.
 Here’s what the rifle looks like now:

 “Ripple” was a limited test run that Boyds did in 2015 to test the market.
 Basically, a “ripple” pattern is made by bending the laminate while under high heat and pressure, so that straight cuts will end up looking wavy in appearance.
 It ends up giving the stock a bit of a psychedelic appearance.
 I really love the look, but I suspect it wasn’t too popular because it is no longer offered.

 I ordered the Boyds Pro-Varmint stock in a gloss finish, which brings out the colors a bit more than the standard satin finish.
-I also had them add 1 inch to the Length of Pull (“LOP”), and added laser stippling to the grip and fore-end (+$59).
+I also had them add 1 inch to the length of pull (LOP), and added laser stippling to the grip and forend (+$59).
 I think the total cost was around $230 +/-.